ClickHouse/ClickHouse/docs/en/operations/utilities/clickhouse-local.md

 !!! warning "Warning"
     It is not recommended to load production server configuration into `clickhouse-local` because data can be damaged in case of human error.

-For temporary data an unique temporary data directory is created by default.
-If you want to override this behavior the data directory can be explicitly specified with the `-- --path` option.
+For temporary data, a unique temporary data directory is created by default.
+If you want to override this behavior, the data directory can be explicitly specified with the `-- --path` option.

 ## Usage {#usage}